madprops/blog/docs/close.md

 I made a library for awesomewm to detect double click/tap/press and perform an action.

-You can find it [here] (https://github.com/madprops/awesome-setup/tree/master/madwidgets/doubletap).
+You can find it [here](https://github.com/madprops/awesome-setup/tree/master/madwidgets/doubletap).